digital-asset/daml/daml-lf/spec/contract-id.rst

 The discriminator for the created contract ID is given as follows::

-  discriminator = HMAC(nodeSeed, submissionTime ∥ nₛ ∥ stackholders)
+  discriminator = HMAC(nodeSeed, submissionTime ∥ nₛ ∥ stakeholders)

 where